The 60-second version

 The combined glucose-and-triglyceride response to a meal of this size is well characterized in the postprandial-metabolism literature.
 Glucose rises sharply over the first 60 to 90 minutes, peaks between 90 and 120 minutes, and returns toward baseline by 3 to 4 hours in a metabolically healthy adult.
 Triglycerides rise more slowly, peak at 3 to 5 hours, and remain elevated for 6 to 8 hours.
 The two curves overlap, and the period of maximum combined metabolic load — typically 90 minutes to 4 hours post-meal — is exactly when most US Thanksgiving households are sitting through the slowest, most sedentary stretch of the day.

-DiPietro et al. (2013, Diabetes Care 36:10) measured the effect of post-meal walking on this combined curve in older adults and found a 15-minute walk taken 30 minutes after a meal reduced subsequent glucose excursion by approximately 20% compared to no walking.
-A 60-minute walk taken in the same window roughly doubles that effect.
+DiPietro et al. 2013 measured the effect of post-meal walking on this combined curve in older adults and found a 15-minute walk taken 30 minutes after a meal reduced subsequent 24-hour averaged glucose by approximately 10% compared to no walking.
+The study tested short, repeated post-meal walking bouts rather than one continuous 60-minute walk, so its exact effect size doesn't transfer directly to a single longer walk — but the same post-meal-movement mechanism is what a 60-minute walk in that window is drawing on.
 The triglyceride curve responds differently — it requires longer activity duration and lags glucose response by several hours, which is the mechanism by which a 60-minute walk on Thanksgiving Day affects how you feel on Friday morning, not just how you feel that afternoon.

 Why 60 minutes matters more than the calorie math